itsfrank/vue-typescript/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; options - the same object as the one you would use defining a prop

-By default, the prop will behave equivalently to having &nbsp;`myProp: null` &nbsp; in the props object
+By default, the prop will behave equivalently to having &nbsp;`myProp: null` &nbsp; in the props object.
+However, if you give a value to a value to a variable decorated by prop (see example below), the default property of the prop object will be set to this value.

 ##### @Watch
 It can be applied to either a function or a variable, and for each application, there are 2 ways to call it: